 Some arguments even appealed that he brought Islamism to Melaka during those times.

+If you’re interested in history, Cheng Ho Cultural Museum is definitely a must-visit in your Melaka itinerary.
 The price can be a little costly but definitely worth the cash.
 The entire museum takes you more than an hour to read and learn with interesting infographics, decorations, and models.

 The entrance fee is RM20 for adults and RM10 for children or students.
 More information can be found here.
 The opening hours are from 9 am to 6 pm every day.